rails/rails/guides/source/contributing_to_ruby_on_rails.md

 You can also add bullet points:

-- you can use dashes or asterisks
+- make a bullet point by starting a line with either a dash (-) or an asterisk (*)

-- also, try to indent next line of a point for readability, if it's too long to fit in 72 characters
+- wrap lines at 72 characters, and indent any additional lines with 2 spaces for readability
 ```

 TIP.
 Please squash your commits into a single commit when appropriate.
 This
-simplifies future cherry picks and also keeps the git log clean.
+simplifies future cherry picks and keeps the git log clean.

 ### Update Your Branch